Progress report for ONE20-362

 Impact of Seeding Rate on Heirloom Corn Yield

-In 2021, two grain corn varieties, one flint and one heirloom dent, were each seeded at six different seeding rates at Borderview Research Farm in Alburgh, Vermont (Table 1).
+In 2021 and 2022, two grain corn varieties, one flint and one heirloom dent, were each seeded at six different seeding rates at Borderview Research Farm in Alburgh, Vermont (Table 1).
 The trial design was a randomized complete block with split plots and four replications.
 Main plots were the varieties while sub-plots were seeding rates ranging from 20,000 to 30,000 seeds ac-1.
 Plots were evaluated for populations, lodging, grain yield, grain moisture, and grain test weight.
 The soil type at the Alburgh location is a Covington silty clay loam.
 The seedbed was prepared with a Pottinger TerraDisc.
 The previous crop was corn silage.
 Prior to planting, plots were fertilized with 19-19-19 at a rate 300 lbs ac-1 on 6-Apr.
 Plots were planted on 24-May with a 4-row cone planter with John Deere row units fitted with Almaco seed distribution units (Nevada, IA).
 Liquid starter fertilizer (9-18-9) was applied at planting at a rate of 5 gal ac-1.
 Plots were 20’ long and consisted of four rows of corn 30” apart.
 Populations were counted in each plot after emergence at prior to harvest.
-An application of Acuron was made on 4-Jun at a rate of 3 qt ac-1 to control weeds.
-On 7-Jul plots were top-dressed with 400 lbs ac-1 24-12-18.
+An application of Acuron was made following planting at a rate of 3 qt ac-1 to control weeds.
+In early July plots were top-dressed with 400 lbs ac-1 24-12-18.

 Table 1.
 Treatment and trial management information.